unChaz/sci-fi-5e/srd/classes/warlock.md

 #### Pact Magic

-Your arcane research and the magic bestowed on you by your patron have given you facility with spells.
+Your arcane research and the tek bestowed on you by your patron have given you facility with spells.

 ##### Cantrips